joppuyo/timber-starter-theme-webpack/README.md

 `src/templates/` contains all of your Twig templates.
 These pretty much correspond 1 to 1 with the PHP files that respond to the WordPress template hierarchy.
 At the end of each PHP template, you'll notice a `Timber::render()` function whose first parameter is the Twig file where that data (or `$context`) will be used.
 Just an FYI.

-`bin/` and `tests/` ... basically don't worry about (or remove) these unless you know what they are and want to.

 ## Other Resources

 * [This branch](https://github.com/laras126/timber-starter-theme/tree/tackle-box) of the starter theme has some more example code with ACF and a slightly different set up.